Touch to Pair: Secure and Usable IoT Pairing without Information Loss: Discussion

-\section{Limitations}
+\cxr{As illustrated in Figure~\ref{fig:UI_survey}, our survey of the 270 most popular IoT devices on Amazon shows that only 7.4\% lack user interfaces such as buttons, knobs, or touchscreens.
+This demonstrates the broad applicability of our system, which can be directly applied to the remaining 92.6\% of devices without hardware modification.}

+\cxr{Note that even \emph{headless} or \emph{passive} IoT devices, such as smart plugs, blinds, BLE tags, motion sensors, and contact sensors, typically include a button for pairing or reset, which can be used by our pairing approach.
+However, some devices, such as smart bulbs, do not have any UIs.
+In such cases, a user can toggle the power switch several times to turn the bulb on and off.
+This produces detectable state changes from which salient points can be extracted for pairing.}

+\subsection{Limitations}
-Our system largely mitigates the threat of co-located malicious devices, but not entirely.
-If a nearby malicious device or attacker possesses a camera directed at the user during pairing, our system becomes vulnerable to MITM attacks aided by computer vision techniques.
-At a user’s home or office, however, the attack is not easy to launch, as it requires an attacker-controlled camera to point at the user.
-In public spaces, we suggest users hide the pairing operations (with their body or the other hand), which is akin to preventing peeking while inputting a PIN (Section~\ref{sec:system_overview}).

-If pairing operations generate noises, such as pressing a button, a nearby malicious device with a microphone can facilitate MITM attacks.
-How to mitigate side-channel attacks that extract information from noises has been studied \cite{anand2016sound, vibration_pairing}.
-As analyzed in Section~\ref{subsec:details}, offline attacks based on recorded videos or audios are ineffective, though.
+Our system significantly mitigates the threat due to co-located malicious devices, though it does not eliminate it entirely.
+If a nearby attacker has a camera pointed at the user during pairing, the system may become vulnerable to MITM attacks aided by computer vision techniques.
+However, such attacks are difficult to carry out in private spaces like homes or offices, as they require an attacker-controlled camera with a direct view of the user's pairing operations.
+In public settings, we recommend users conceal their pairing actions with their body or other hand, similar to how one protects a PIN entry.
+If the pairing actions generate audible cues, such as button presses, a nearby device equipped with a microphone could potentially assist an MITM attack.
+Techniques to mitigate such side-channel attacks have been explored in prior work~\cite{anand2016sound, vibration_pairing}.

-It may not be very user-friendly to hold a large smartphone and twist a small knob.
-However, with a large knob (e.g., a Nest Thermostat), button, or touchscreen, this issue is not significant.
-As wearable devices like smartwatches and fitness trackers become increasingly popular, the usability of our system can benefit from this trend.
+Holding a large smartphone while twisting a small knob may not be very user-friendly.
+However, as wearable devices such as smartwatches, fitness trackers, and smart rings become increasingly popular, the usability of our system will further benefit from this trend.